micdr93/Guerrier-Clothing/README.md

 ### Marketing Strategy

-- Social Media Marketing through Instagram and TikTok targeting the 18-35 demographic
+- Social Media Marketing through
 - Email Marketing with a newsletter subscription option for new product launches and promotions
 - Influencer collaborations with local Dublin fashion influencers
-- Content Marketing through blog posts about streetwear culture and fashion trends

 ### SEO